hackclub/hackclub/workshops/react_calendar/README.md

 ## Part 4: The End

-Make sure you create an account on codesandbox.io to save this wonderful piece of creation or you'll loose it 😧.
+Make sure you create an account on CodeSandbox to save this wonderful piece of creation or you'll loose it 😧.

 Now it is up to you!
 Do crazy things with this project!